sochachai/Transformer_Analysis/README.md

 The model is trained with Google Colab.
 The trained model is saved in dictionary format which could be loaded in other Python environments, say on-premise local machines or VMs in Google Cloud Platform, using the same dictionary format.
 The alphabet is tokenized with {1,2,...,26}.
 Other symbols that are not letters are all tokenized with the number 0.
 # App Deployment
-1.The app represents itself as a web application where the user can enter one sentence of masked text and the web app will return the original English text upon the user's Submit request. \n
+#### 1.The app represents itself as a web application where the user can enter one sentence of masked text and the web app will return the original English text upon the user's Submit request.<br />
-2.The app is hosted with App Engine in Google Cloud Platform which can be triggered using VMs.\n To set this up,
+#### 2.The app is hosted with App Engine in Google Cloud Platform which can be triggered using VMs.<br />
+  To set this up, <br />
   2.1.
-Store scripts main.py(the app run), language.py(the transformer code for which main.py will call), my_transformer_utils(a dependency package of language.py), the pickle file letter_decryption_core_v1.pkl(the model trained in Google Lab), app.yaml and requirements.txt(dependencies for Cloud App Build) into a Google Cloud Store Bucket
+Store scripts main.py(the app run), language.py(the transformer code for which main.py will call), my_transformer_utils(a dependency package of language.py), the pickle file letter_decryption_core_v1.pkl(the model trained in Google Lab), app.yaml and requirements.txt(dependencies for Cloud App Build) into a Google Cloud Store Bucket.<br />
   2.2.
 Select and open a VM instance with machine type:e2-custom-4-2048 or any other configuration with sufficient memory, disk space and compute power.
 The free configuration would not work in our case as the creator has tested.
   2.3.
-SSH the VM and open a virtual environment in the SSH terminal with "python3 -m venv .venv" 2.4.
-Activate the virtual enviroment by typing "source .venv/bin/activate" in the SSH terminal and use "which python" for validation
+SSH the VM and open a virtual environment in the SSH terminal with "python3 -m venv .venv".<br />
+  2.4.
+Activate the virtual enviroment by typing "source .venv/bin/activate" in the SSH terminal and use "which python" for validation.<br />
   2.5.
-Transport the project files described in Step 2.1 to the virtual environment described in Step 3 2.6.
-Install dependencies of this project in the virtual environment by typing "python3 -m pip install torch" etc. Use "python3 -m pip install --upgrade pip" to install "pip" if necessary
+Transport the project files described in Step 2.1 to the virtual environment described in Step 2.3. <br />
+  2.6.
+Install dependencies of this project in the virtual environment by typing "python3 -m pip install torch" etc. Use "python3 -m pip install --upgrade pip" to install "pip" if necessary. <br />
   2.7.
 Test the model in SSH terminal with "Python3 language.py".
-If successed, the message "This is an apple." should display itself.
+If successed, the message "This is an apple." should display itself. <br />
   2.8.
-Type "gcloud auth login" and go to the prompted page to finish authorization process.
+Type "gcloud auth login" and go to the prompted page to finish authorization process. <br />
   2.9.
-Go to IAM & ADMIN in Google Cloud Console to add the "...-compute@developer.gserviceaccount.com" as an APP ENGINE DEVELOPER
+Go to IAM & ADMIN in Google Cloud Console to add the "...-compute@developer.gserviceaccount.com" as an APP ENGINE DEVELOPER.<br />
   2.9.
-Type "gcloud config set app/cloud_build_timeout 7200s" to set a time-out limit for app deployment (note this is not a hello-world-level flask cloud app deployment)
+Type "gcloud config set app/cloud_build_timeout 7200s" to set a time-out limit for app deployment (note this is not a hello-world-level flask cloud app deployment).<br />
   2.10.
-Type "nano app.yaml" and "nano requirements.txt" to properly configure the cloud build settings (a low memory_gb/a low disk_size_gb in app.yaml or missing torch will result in early undesired termination of the app deployment)
+Type "nano app.yaml" and "nano requirements.txt" to properly configure the cloud build settings(a low memory_gb/a low disk_size_gb in app.yaml or missing torch will result in early undesired termination of the app deployment).<br />
   2.11.
-Type "gcloud app deploy" for the app to deploy in Google Cloud.
+Type "gcloud app deploy" for the app to deploy in Google Cloud. <br />
   2.12.
-Wait for the app deployment process to finish then go to the URL provided in the SSH terminal to use the web app.
+Wait for the app deployment process to finish then go to the URL provided in the SSH terminal to use the web app.<br />
 # Result
-3. The web app successfully finds the "5-plus-shift" pattern and can translate a masked text to its original English text.
+The web app successfully finds the "5-plus-shift" pattern and can translate a masked text to its original English text.
 Since the web application established in Google Cloud incurs fees, I have terminated the process but instead attached a few screen shots for result demonstrations.